DSS | COMMERCIAL & INDUSTRIAL SCAFFOLD

 Ensure Scaffolds Are Level and Stable

-Check the stability of your scaffolding by testing its load-bearing capacity by firmly pressing down on any planks or supports.
-Anything less than solid footing indicates that the scaffold is not secure and should not be used until it has been properly replaced or repaired.
 It’s also important to keep an eye out for any shifting or sagging along the length of the scaffold, which could indicate an issue with balance or loose parts.

 Secure all adjustable components in place, and use only approved braces, outriggers, ties, guys, and anchors in accordance with OSHA regulations when necessary.
-If you’re working on a particularly tall structure, make sure you double check all upright members to ensure they are still true vertically because if they are not they could lead to catastrophic failures.
+If you’re working on a particularly tall structure, make sure you double check all upright members to ensure they are still true vertically because if they are not, they could lead to catastrophic failures.

 Guardrails and Toe boards for Fall Protection